 Best loyalty cards 2022

 If you're a budget-conscious shopper, your wallet is probably filled to the brim with loyalty cards.
 But are you taking full advantage of the perks?

 With more and more shops fighting for your custom, loyalty cards and reward schemes are popping up left, right and centre to entice you in.

-They might seem like a waste of time, but in some cases, you can make some serious savings just by showing a little bit of plastic (or an app) every time you reach the till – so take advantage of this!
+They might seem like a waste of time, but in some cases, you can make some serious savings just by showing a little bit of plastic (or an app) every time you reach the till – so make sure to take advantage of this.

 Of course, not all loyalty cards are as good as each other, so we've ranked some of the most well-known ones by their value for money and given our reviews.
 You can thank us later.